ctlee/BioChemCoRe-2018/docs/pages/povme.md

 Also, for the sake of speed, go to Settings -> Output… and change the number of processors to however many you can spare (max 8).

-Now hit “Run POVME”.
+Now hit `Run POVME`.
 This should take a few minutes.

 When it finishes (there will be a bunch of error messages in the terminal which I should fix), you can load the volume trajectory file into VMD (in the VMD Main window, go to New Molecule, and load volume_trajectory.pdb), which is a separate object showing the pocket shape through the simulation.